To win in the marketplace you must first win in the workplace.

 Responsive enterprises act by a) acknowledging talent, knowledge, and leadership as the new currency for competitiveness and by b) embracing Lean-Agile values, principles, and practices.

 The Scaled Agile Framework ® (SAFe) has emerged as the leading framework for addressing this challenge at enterprise scale.
-In addition to extensive practice guidance, SAFe promotes and describes a comprehensive set of values and principles; a Lean-Agile Mindset leaders can use to foster the transformation and continue the journey to enhanced competitiveness in software and systems building.
+In addition to extensive practice guidance, SAFe promotes and describes a comprehensive set of values and principles that Lean-Agile Mindset leaders can use to foster the transformation and continue the journey to enhanced competitiveness in software and systems building.
 Figure 1 characterizes the SAFe approach.

 This new mindset challenges Human Resources (HR) to realign their people approach with this new way of working.
 It imposes a far-reaching transformation to bring HR into the 21st Century by shifting from a process-oriented HR Management to an empowering Lean-Agile people operations.
 It changes the face and significance of HR forever.